cilogi/personashiro/README.md

 ## Setting up the demo

 Once you've downloaded the demo you can use `maven` to set it up.
+There are 3 modules: _persona-shiro_ is the library which interfaces Persona with Shiro; _gae-demo_ shows how _perona-shiro_ can be integrated App Engine, and includes some basic user handling

 ## Please give feedback